openspending/wheredoesmymoneygo.org/README.rst

   GitHub (please report any problems here.
 * Also join us on the ``#openspending`` channel on the FreeNode IRC network

-The Open Knowledge Foundation can also offer support to build a customized site about government finance, to help you create your own visualizations to answer specific questions, or to set service level agreements about the availability of our platform.
-Please get in touch with the OpenSpending project at info@openspending.org.
+The OpenSpending team can also offer tailored support to build a customized site about government finance, to help you create your own visualizations or to answer specific questions related to budgetary or spending data.

+This additional level of support comes with service level agreements and is ideal for projects working to a tight deadline, those looking for new-types of visualisation, high-stake or long term projects.
+If you are interested in finding out more about our availability and what we can offer please get in touch with the OpenSpending project at info@openspending.org.
 We'd love to work with you!